Derivations and Alberti representations: Introduction

 \subsection{Acknowledgements}

-The author wants to thank his advsisor, prof.~Kleiner, for reading this work and providing many stimulating questions.
-In particular, some of these questions motivated the author to prove Theorem \ref{thm:weak*density}. \printnomenclature[2cm]
+The author wants to thank {his advisor, Bruce Kleiner, }for reading this work and providing many stimulating questions.
+In particular, some of these questions motivated the author to prove Theorem \ref{thm:weak*density}.
+The author wishes to thank David Bate for comments on the first version of this preprint and for pointing out the refined Lagrangian in the final version of \cite{bate-diff}.
+Finally, the author is grateful to the anonymous referee for reading the paper very carefully and raising many good questions to clarify the exposition.
+During the revision phase of this paper the author was supported by the ``ETH Zurich Postdoctoral Fellowship Program and the Marie Curie Actions for People COFUND Program''. \printnomenclature[2cm]